 If you are distracted by something, your horse will be able to tell you aren't focused on them, and they will see you through a cloudy bubble again.
 Remember, if you don't pay attention to your horse, how can you expect him to pay attention to you?

-We strive to interact with our horse with a clear head in an intentional way that is easy for them to interpret.
+We strive to interact with our horses with a clear head in an intentional way that is easy for them to interpret.

 Learn to Evaluate Your Own Energy

 As you walk into the barn, you should try and think about leaving everything else behind.
 A bad day at work or school should be pushed to the back of your mind.
 If you are nervous or worried about something, either try and find a way to ease your mind before you get to your horse, or try to push it to the back of your mind.

 Obviously in life, repressing our feelings and emotions isn't healthy.
 For the sake of interacting with our horses, we need to learn to control our emotions.
 The more even keel we can be with our horses the better our interactions with them will be.

 Be aware each day of how you are feeling and what energy you might be sending out.
 If you had a bad day at work, you may want a relaxing ride with your horse to chill after a long day.
 The problem is if you can't bring your energy down to that relaxed level.
 Your horse is going to feel the energy you brought with you from the day and I bet that you won't get the nice relaxing ride you were hoping for.

 The more you can control your emotions around your horse, the more your horse will trust you.
 Horses are looking for a reliable leader, someone who they know what to expect from.
 The more you can be that reliable leader the more success you will have with your horse.